 the finished result is a three-dimensional ceramic painting of the earth, made from the earth, inspired by life experiences, impressionistic paintings, land masses, mountain ranges, glacial crevasses, flowing rivers, flood plains, footpaths, and fox-holes.

 with an indefinite range of possibilities, these sculptures are complex in making and in meaning, and hold one true idea; that earth is where we live, what we are made of, and who we are.

 Sara Henry was born in a small village on the west coast of Alaska along the banks of the Kuskokwim River.
 Surrounded by wide arctic tundra plains; nature and animals were her companion.
-Henry, her two sisters, and their dog spent their days exploring the land and the wild things that grew and lived there.
+Henry spent her days exploring the land and the wild things that grew and lived there.

 Henry received her BFA degree from the University of Alaska Anchorage and her MFA degree from the State University of New York at New Paltz.
 There, she discovered new and exciting ways of building complex sculptures using ceramic casting slip, combustible materials, oxides, and metals.
 Current events, ontology, existentialism and geology are motivations for concepts, techniques and material choices.
 Her work is a formal inquiry and material exploration that delves into the connections between humans and nature and investigates our history and our surroundings.